BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 # 🐇 About me

 I'm a professor of [School of Mathematics and Statistics](http://math.cqjtu.edu.cn/), [Chongqing Jiaotong University](https://www.cqjtu.edu.cn/).
 Currently, my research interest includes AI for transport and AI for rational inattention.
 In the past, I have conducted research in the area of stability theory of neural networks, event-triggered control and distributed optimization.
 I am very fortunate to be supervised by Prof. [Qiankun Song](https://www.sciencedirect.com/author/7202973716/qiankun-song) for pursuing master's degree of Computer Science in [Chongqing Jiaotong University](https://www.cqjtu.edu.cn/), and Prof. [Xiaofeng Liao](https://scholar.google.com/citations?user=VpAZWLIAAAAJ&hl=en) for pursuing doctor's degree of applied mathematics in [Southwest University](https://www.swu.edu.cn/).
-I am also very fortunate to be supervised by Prof. [Tingwen Huang](https://scholar.google.com/citations?user=NNJBCaAAAAAJ&hl=en) in Science Progam, Texas A&M University at Qatar and Prof. [Ronghui Liu](https://environment.leeds.ac.uk/transport/staff/951/professor-ronghui-liu) in Institute of Transport Studies, University of Leeds, for two impressive visiting experiences.
+I am also very fortunate to be supervised by Prof. [Tingwen Huang](https://scholar.google.com/citations?user=NNJBCaAAAAAJ&hl=en) in Science Progam, Texas A&M University at Qatar and Prof. [Ronghui Liu](https://environment.leeds.ac.uk/transport/staff/951/professor-ronghui-liu) in Institute of Transport Studies, University of Leeds, for two impressed visiting experiences.

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 Excited to share that our work, A generalized rationally inattentive route choice model with nonuniform marginal information costs, co-authored with Prof. Ronghui Liu, has been (podium) presented in **ISTTT25** and published in **Transportation Research Part B**!